sohith18/Health-Care/README.md

 https://localhost:5173
 ```
 To run this project, you will need to add the following environment variables to your .env file
+Change the following .env.example in the respective server and client to the following:

+`VITE_API_KEY` (Get API key from https://rapidapi.com/gatzuma/api/deep-translate1)

 `DB` (Should have a MongoDB account, create a cluster then add the URL given)